Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Layers/ChangeStretchRenderer/readme.md

 ## Additional information

-See [Stretch functions](http://desktop.arcgis.com/en/arcmap/latest/manage-data/raster-and-images/stretch-function.htm) for more information about the types of stretches that can be performed.
+See [Stretch function](http://desktop.arcgis.com/en/arcmap/latest/manage-data/raster-and-images/stretch-function.htm) in the *ArcMap* documentation for more information about the types of stretches that can be performed.

 ## Tags

-analysis, deviation, histogram, imagery, interpretation, min-max, percent clip, pixel, raster, raster, stretch, symbology, visualization
+analysis, deviation, histogram, imagery, interpretation, min-max, percent clip, pixel, raster, stretch, symbology, visualization